Ombrulla - home

 £22.9bn

-Total annual cost of injuries & ill health in UK
+Total annual cost of workplace injuries and ill health in the UK

 UK HSE Statistics 2024/25